mohitjain/mohitjain/_posts/2013-02-10-graphical-representation-of-my-model-data-charts-in-ruby-on-rails-using-highcharts.md

 author: Mohit Jain
 layout: post
 comments: true
 permalink: /2013/02/graphical-representation-of-my-model-data-charts-in-ruby-on-rails-using-highcharts/
 categories: General ruby-on-rails
 ---

-We all need to see whats going on with my website.
-Is it running smooth, Whats the status of the users signup etc.
+We all need to see what's going on with my website.
+Is it running smooth, Whats the status of the user's signup etc.

-Take a look on these two graphs ([Live demo][1]).
+Take a look at these two graphs ([Live demo][1]).

  [1]: http://highchartsgraphs.herokuapp.com/ "Highcharts in ruby on rails"